Nico-Curti/PhDthesis/docs/md/Chapter1/DNetPRO/README.md

 The DNetPRO algorithm generates multivariate signatures starting from all couples of variables tested with Discriminant Analysis.
 For this reason it can be classified as a combinatorial method and the computational time for variable space exploration is proportional to the square of the number of available variables (ranging from `10^3` to `10^5` in a typical high-throughput omics study).
 This behavior allows it to overcome some of the limits of single-feature selection methods, and provides a hard-thresholding approach at difference with projection-based variable selection methods.
-Certainly the combination evaluation is the most time expensive step of the algorithm and it needs accurate algorithmic implementation for Big Data applications (see the next section for further informations about the algorithm implementation strategy).
+Certainly the combination evaluation is the most time expensive step of the algorithm and it needs accurate algorithmic implementation for Big Data applications (see the next section for further information about the algorithm implementation strategy).
 The algorithm can be summarize as shown in the following pseudo-code.

 ```